waico/SKAB/README.md

 Null detector | 0 | 0 | 0

 # Notebooks
-The Notebooks folder contains python notebooks with the code for the proposed leaderboard results reproducing.
+The [notebooks](notebooks/) folder contains python notebooks with the code for the proposed leaderboard results reproducing.

 We have calculated the results for five quite common anomaly detection algorithms:
 - Hotelling's T-squared statistics;